 In many cases the use of trampolines should be considered as an extreme sport and managed as such.
-The reported rise in the number of injuries associated with the use of trampoline parks over recent years certainly justified the demand for, and publication of the Publicly Available Standard (PAS 5000:2017).

 Caution clearly needs to be demonstrated when selecting an appropriate trampoline park to utilise.

 As a bare minimum, organisations and individuals are encouraged to select for use only trampoline parks who maintain membership of the International Association of Trampoline Parks (IATP).